A Classic Braise

 - While the chicken is marinating continue with the sauce.
 Puree cashews, poppy seeds (if using), and 1/3 cup of water in a blender (see last Note).
 Set aside.

-- In a small skillet over medium-high heat add fennel seeds, cardamom, cloves, bay leaf, and cinnamon stick.
+- In a small skillet over medium heat add fennel seeds, cardamom, cloves, bay leaf, and cinnamon stick.
 Toast for a minute or two, until fragrant.
+Be sure not to over toast.
 Let cool for several minutes.

 - Using a spice grinder, blend to a fine powder.
 Pass the powder through a sieve, grinding any larger pieces again.
 Sieve again and discard the small amount of coarse spice left behind.